BlueG15/battleshipv2/README.md

-# battleshipv2
+# Battleshipv2
-This is the code the battleship v2 server
+This is the code the battleship v2 server, a personal project, feel free to folk and report bugs
+Featuring:

++ generalized socket management
++ generalized event system
++ postgres implementation for permanent storage in case server go poof

 ## Definition of classes